rajeevsd123/ai-case-study/README.md

 Combined use of **[two AI algorithms](https://www.lifewhisperer.com/combined-use-of-two-ai-algorithms-for-evaluating-embryo-quality-improves-selection-of-embryos-leading-to-clinical-pregnancy/)** for evaluating embryo quality

 - **Life Whisperer Viability** gives a score, Viability Score, from 0 to 10, which is related to the likelihood the embryo will lead to a clinical pregnancy.
-This means, a foetal heartbeat is measured at the 6 week ultrasound scan.
+This means, a fetal heartbeat is measured at the 6 week ultrasound scan.
 Each score tells you about the likelihood of a pregnancy.
 For low scores, there is less chance (but still some chance) of a pregnancy.
 This is useful for expectation setting and planning with the patient.

     >A high score of 9.1 out of 10 means a 65% chance of pregnancy.